rgnewsroom/coveritlive/README.md

 Finish off by thanking fans and by linking to story recap and teasing other stories.

+I'll tweet post-game stats and post-game presser quotes if the real-time audience is still strong.
+This can be measured via Google Analytics if you feel so inclined.

 End the event, this should be within an hour of the game ending since these are “live updates”.
 It’s nice to end with a link to the recap story.

 ![end](https://cloud.githubusercontent.com/assets/218624/4511796/fdc5ec90-4b38-11e4-8b9a-dd27801cb0ce.gif)